 The issue of demarcation has also been raised by Jong Gwan Lee and Dan McShea (2020), both of whom are biologists who have explicitly disregarded demarcation issues —which they regard as the realm of the “analytic philosopher”— in favor of a “pragmatic” approach to the application of teleology, measured in terms of plasticity and persistence.
 Goal-directedness, measured as such, comes in degrees, applies equally to organisms and artifacts, and is context specific (ibid, 6).
 Despite this, they make a strong case for the usefulness of their model, and the specific kinds of questions it can answer.
 They also readily admit that this is only one of many ways of conceiving goal-directedness (ibid).
 For the reasons argued above, we think McShea and colleagues are right in thinking that demarcation problems are less worrisome in the context of proposing potentially useful models for goal-directedness.
 But it would be mistaken to take this as evidence that the distinctions these models fail to make are altogether unimportant.
-Just because closure of constraints may, in a certain context, unproblematically fail to demarcate the limits of teleological systems does not mean that this question isn’t important on a philosophical level —a point we elaborate in the next section.
+Just because closure of constraints may, in a certain context, unproblematically fail to demarcate the limits of teleological systems does not mean that this question isn’t important on a philosophical level (a point we elaborate in the next section).
 Similarly, just because the field theory does a good job of explaining certain phenomena in certain contexts without distinguishing the “intrinsic” goal-directedness of an agent and the “extrinsic” goal-directedness of an artifact, does not warrant claiming without further justification that this distinction is completely mistaken.
 This would be a case of pernicious reification; a conflation of map and territory potentially as erroneous as claiming that cows are round because modeling them as such is explanatorily useful, or that the Mercator projection of the globe tells us that Greenland is the same size as Africa (Winther 2020; Rupik 2023).
 Unfortunately, this is precisely what McShea and Babcock (2021) seem to want to do.
 Not only that, but they also claim —in a move that goes against a previous openness toward pluralism— that theirs is “the only legitimate explanation” for teleology (emphasis added), in effect assuming that the other accounts discussed in section 2 have no potential to do explanatory work.
 But if one were to agree with Lee and McShea’s initial claim that the field theory is only one of many possible models that one might want to get a grip on goal-directed behavior, then it is not clear why their model should dictate matters of fact about the distinction (say) between intrinsic and extrinsic purposiveness, when that distinction could be derived from the explanatory success of others (such as the those of organizational schools).
 Their move also begs the question: as discussed in section 2, the field theory defines goals in terms of environmental features external to a system and chooses not to include any internal facts about the system in this definition.